Vaa Magale Vaa

-Vaa Magale Vaa is a 1994 Indian Tamil-language thriller film directed by Visu.
-The film stars Visu, Khushbu, Rekha and Veera Pandiyan, with Delhi Ganesh, Charle, Thyagu, T. P. Gajendran and T. S. Balachander playing supporting roles.
-Based on the play Mounam Kalaikirathu by Sornavel, it was released on 13 May 1994.
+Vaa Magale Vaa is a 1994 Indian Tamil-language legal thriller film directed by Visu.
+The film stars Visu himself, Khushbu, Rekha and Veera Pandiyan, with Delhi Ganesh, Charle, Thyagu, T. P. Gajendran and T. S. Balachander playing supporting roles.
+Based on the play Mounam Kalaikirathu by Karaikudi Sornavel, it was released on 13 May 1994, and did not perform well at the box office.

 Plot

-Uma, a lawyer, is the daughter of the retired judge Viswanathan.
+Uma, a lawyer, is the daughter of Viswanathan, a retired judge.
 He treasures her a lot and treats his maids as his friends.
 Uma reveals that she fell in love at first sight with Pandiyan during college.
 Pandiyan, who reciprocates the feeling, is now a police officer but he fears his very strict father Sankar Raman.
 Both families agree to their wedding.

 Uma sees a man behind the bar when she visits her lover at the police station one day.
-Although she believes he is innocent, Pandiyan won't release him because he is the prime suspect in a murder.
+Although she believes he is innocent, Pandiyan will not release him because he is the prime suspect in a murder.
 Raman, a hapless TV mechanic, is the accused.
 Uma becomes his lawyer and makes him released on bail.
 Uma begins her investigation, soon she starts to suspect her father Viswanathan's conduct first and later his morality.
 What transpires next forms the rest of the story.

-Production

-Vaa Magale Vaa was adapted from the play Mounam Kalaikirathu by Karaikudi Sornavel.